A Tutorial on Meta-Reinforcement Learning: Exploration and Meta-Exploration

-\paragraph{End-to-end optimization.} Perhaps the simplest approach is to learn to explore and exploit \emph{end-to-end} by directly maximizing the meta-RL objective (Equation~\ref{eq:meta-rl-objective}) as done by black box meta-RL approaches~\citep{duan2016rl,wang2016learning,mishra2018a,stadie2018some,boutilier2020differentiable}.
+\paragraph{End-to-end optimization} Perhaps the simplest approach is to learn to explore and exploit \emph{end-to-end} by directly maximizing the meta-RL objective (Equation~\ref{eq:meta-rl-objective}) as done by black box meta-RL approaches~\citep{duan2016rl,wang2016learning,mishra2018a,stadie2018some,boutilier2020differentiable}.
 Approaches in this category implicitly learn to explore, as they directly optimize the meta-RL objective whose maximization requires exploration.
-More specifically, the returns in the later $K - H$ episodes $\sum_{\tau \in \mathcal{D}_{K:H}} G(\tau)$ can only be maximized if the policy appropriately explores in the first $K$ episodes, so maximizing the meta-RL objective can yield optimal exploration in principle.
-This approach works well when complicated exploration strategies are not needed.
-For example, if attempting several tasks in the distribution of tasks is a reasonable form of exploration for a particular task distribution, then end-to-end optimization may work well.
+More specifically, the returns in the later $K - H$ episodes can only be maximized if the policy appropriately explores in the first $K$ episodes, so maximizing the meta-RL objective can yield optimal exploration in principle.
 However, when more complicated exploration strategies are required, learning exploration this way can be extremely sample inefficient.
 One issue is that learning to exploit in the later $K - H$ episodes requires already having explored in the first $K$ episodes, but exploration relies on good exploitation to provide reward signal~\citep{liu2021decoupling}.
 For example, in the robot chef task, the robot can only learn to cook (i.e., exploit) when it has already found all of the ingredients, but it is only incentivized to find the ingredients (i.e., explore) if doing so results in a cooked meal.
-Hence, it is challenging to learn to exploit without already having learned to explore and vice-versa, and consequently, end-to-end methods struggle to learn tasks requiring sophisticated exploration.
+Hence, it is challenging to learn to exploit without already having learned to explore and vice-versa, and consequently, end-to-end methods may struggle to learn tasks requiring sophisticated exploration in a sample-efficient manner, compared to methods with more structure, discussed later in this section.

-Some methods that learn exploration end-to-end add additional components.
-For example E-RL$^2$ \citep{stadie2018some} sets all rewards in the first $K$ episodes to zero in the outer-loop.
-This forces non-myopic reward maximization.
-It has also been shown that variance reduction methods may help in the bandit setting \citep{boutilier2020differentiable}, and PPG methods may benefit from learning separate exploration and exploitation policies \citep{garcia2019metamdp}.
-In the latter case, which policy gets to select an action is chosen by a fixed $\epsilon$ schedule that favors exploration at the beginning of adaptation, the exploration policy is meta-learned, and the exploitation policy is learned from scratch for each MDP.
-Here, it is still the case that both policies are optimized end-to-end \cite{garcia2019metamdp}.
-However, in general, more structure than end-to-end optimization of the meta-RL objective is required to solve task distributions that demand complicated exploration behavior.